nocyphr/Screener/README.md

 ### Refactoring
 - [x] use hooks directory and move code there to simplify components code
 - [x] eliminate single helpers file (FilterLogic.js)
+- [ ] move logic from App.jsx to useFilter.js

 ### Issues
 - [ ] Go to page 2, set symbol filter to "A" -> you are on an empty page 2 because there are only enough items for one page
-- [ ] Sorting is lost in downloaded csv, only filters stay applied
+- [x] Sorting is lost in downloaded csv, only filters stay applied